jryans/debug-info-consistency-concrete-artifact/data/git/program-no-inline/clang/18/O1/divergences/t1007-hash-object/default/divergences.md

 Uncategorised
   Events:
+    RF: Jump to external code for ___memcpy_chk
+    RF: Jump to external code for _memcpy
+  Occurrences: 2061

+Uncategorised
+  Events:
+    RF: Jump to external code for ___memmove_chk
+    RF: Jump to external code for _memmove
+  Occurrences: 377

+Uncategorised
+  Events:
+    RF: Jump to external code for ___strlcpy_chk
+    RF: Jump to external code for _strlcpy
+  Occurrences: 160

+Uncategorised
+  Events:
+    RF: Jump to external code for ___vsnprintf_chk
+    RF: Jump to external code for _vsnprintf
+  Occurrences: 679

+Uncategorised
+  Events:
+    RF: Jump to external code for _printf
+    RF: Jump to external code for _puts
+  Occurrences: 6

+Uncategorised
+  Events:
+    RF: Jump to external code for _realloc
     RF: xrealloc at wrapper.c:140:1
     RF: string_list_append_nodup at string-list.c:213:2
     RF: string_list_append at string-list.c:219:2
+    RF: Jump to external code for _strdup
     RF: xstrdup at wrapper.c:42:2
     CF: string_list_append at string-list.c:219:9
     CT: string_list_append_nodup at string-list.c:207:0